Stumpage Price Reports

 This report is intended to serve only as a guide to timber stumpage prices and to monitor market trends.
 It should not be used to determine the fair market value of a specific timber sale.
 The prices paid for a specific stand of timber will vary considerably due to such factors as size, species, quality, quantity, logging conditions, distance to the mill, end product, demand and competition.
 Timber markets often change rapidly and, therefore, prices in this report are not necessarily a reflection of current market prices.
 It is strongly recommended to obtain assistance from professional foresters and use the competitive bidding process as the ultimate determinant of fair market value for any specific tract of timber.

-- This report is based on the contract issue date, which is often the same as the bid date, but not always.
+- This report is based on the contract issue date

-ORDER OF REPORT The report is ordered by the four (4) timber products sold by the DNR/FRD: Sawlogs, Pulpwood, Poles, and Bolts.
+The report is ordered by the four (4) timber products sold by the Forest Resources Division (FRD): Sawlogs, Pulpwood, Poles, and Bolts.
 Sawlog prices by species are listed first, followed by Pulpwood, Poles, and Bolts.
 If a product or species is not listed in the report, this indicates that the product or species was not sold for the period of the report.
 After all species for a product are listed, the report includes a section of Exclusions.
 This section includes prices that were "excluded" from the Average Sold Price because they appear to be skewed.
-The species used by DNR/FRD are as follows:
+The species used by FRD are as follows:

 - AMERICAN ELM